 This program is designed for children entering kindergarten in the Field Local School District.
 Police Officers and Firefighters teach children safety lessons about street, bike, car and bus safety, 911 use, escaping fires, stranger danger, animal safety and more.
 The serious safety subject matter is taught through songs, games and crafts and by riding pedal powered vehicles through mock streets.
 At the conclusion of the week’s activities, parents and family members are invited to attend a graduation ceremony.
 The children give a performance and are recognized for their accomplishments.
 Refreshments are served following the ceremony.
 Our program takes place at the Victory Baptist Temple on State Route 43 in Brimfield in early August.

 The Brimfield Police Department current K-9 Unit includes Sgt.
-David Knarr and K-9 Havoc.
+David Knarr and K-9 Havoc and K-9 Recon (in training).
 Our team is state certified in areas of narcotic detection, tracking, evidence recovery, criminal apprehension, handler protection, area building searches and obedience and The K-9 unit is active in the community and performs for audiences at many functions.
 Equipment for this program is often purchased through private donations and with funds earned by the K-9 unit at fund raising events such as Dine to Donate at Applebees restaurant, the selling of BPD K-9 team t-shirts, and a “Dogs for Dogs” hot dog sale at the Brimfest community event each year.
 For 2017, our K-9 Unit is partnering with B.A.R.K.
 (Buckeye Area Regional K-9) for training and community demonstrations.
 B.A.R.K. consists of several police K-9 teams from northeast Ohio law enforcement agencies.

 CodeRED is a high-speed, web based emergency and mass notification system that has been in use since 1998 and is currently used by more than 3,000 state and local government entities.
 The system allows for sending recorded phone messages, emails, and text messages to alert residents of critical communications such as evacuations, declarations of emergency, critical incidents, shelter or warming locations, missing persons, and other community news.